Breast Reduction Scars: Are Mammoplasty Scars Permanent?

 Get laser treatment

-If the scars are large and bumpy, you probably have to get laser treatment to reduce the appearance of scar tissue.
-Although this treatment is costly and may not be covered by insurance, it can significantly minimize the scars.
+If the breast reduction surgery scars are large and bumpy, you probably have to get laser treatment to reduce the appearance of scar tissue.
+Although such breast reduction scar treatments are costly and may not be covered by insurance, they can significantly minimize the scars.

 Cryosurgery